PrefectHQ/prefect/README.md

 ## Running the Orion server

+*Please note steps 1 and 2 are optional.
+The Orion server will use an in-memory SQLite database by default.
+If using the in-memory default database, migrations will occur automatically and the database will not persist data when the server is stopped.*
 ### Step 1: Configure the database connection

 Orion server works against SQLite and Postgresql.
 To specify which database to connect to, set the `PREFECT_ORION_DATABASE_CONNECTION_URL` environment variable.